-In 2020, the Court Administrator participated in events, conferences, seminars, and trainings covering diverse topics within judicial systems.
-These included information and discussion on Child Protective Codes, Court Improvement Programs with the State of Michigan, victim rights, state and tribal collaboration, trends and practices in treatment courts, and emerging issues related to marijuana and vaping trends.
-These trainings and events review national and tribal standards, emerging trends, and the experiences of other courts.
+In 2021, the Court Administrator participated in events, conferences, seminars, and trainings covering diverse topics within judicial systems.
+These included information and discussions on Child Protective Codes, Court Improvement Programs with the State of Michigan, victim rights, state and tribal collaboration, trends and practices in treatment courts, and emerging issues related to marijuana.
+These trainings and events reviewed national and tribal standards, emerging trends, and the experiences of other courts.
 The Tribal Court benefits from this because it helps us evaluate existing services and programs and initiate changes that will benefit those individuals served by the Court.
 Overall, we are constantly seeking to improve the quality of the Court's operation.